Pets eat grass – Why?

 This seems to be an ‘up in the air’ type of answered question from most.
-Pets eat grass, why? – for, several possible reasons for dogs according to PetMD and the American Kennel Club.
+Pets eat grass, why? – several possible reasons for dogs according to PetMD and the American Kennel Club.

 Reasons your Dog eats grass